My Story: Part 3

 5Removal of toxins: The fermentation process actually removes toxins and eliminates bad bacteria.
 In addition, it has been shown to biodegrade the pesticide residue on vegetables.

-Make Sure Every meal Contains The Gut Health Trifecta
+The Gut Health Trifecta

 1. Fat: Good omega 3 fats, the kinds found in olives, avocado and fatty fish like sardines and wild salmon, along with stable saturated fats like coconut oil and ghee butter are optimal.